Retchut/OldLibraryTracker/README.md

 WIP (in sort of an order of priority, I guess idk):

-	-Search for cards (and display single card)
-	-Fetch a card's price through accessing the card -Recording card price at a given time
+	-Search for cards (and display single card) -Recording card price at a given time
 	-Ordering cards when viewing (or filtering results) -Display constant number of cards, and "flip pages"